How Debt Collection Index ranks debt collection agencies

 Are rankings ever for sale?

 No. This is the rule the whole site is built around.
-Agencies can pay for clearly-labelled featured placement or for qualified buyer leads, and that revenue keeps the directory free for buyers.
+Agencies can pay for clearly-labeled featured placement or for qualified buyer leads, and that revenue keeps the directory free for buyers.
 But paid placement is always marked as paid, sits apart from the merit rankings, and can never change where an agency ranks.
 If an agency ever appears above a better-performing rival, the methodology on this page is the only reason.

 How does verification work?

 Automated agents gather candidate facts from the public sources above, but nothing they gather is published directly.
 Every fact enters a review queue, where a person checks it against the original source before it is approved.
 Only records that pass that human review are marked verified and appear on the site, each carrying its source link and last-checked date.
 If a fact cannot be verified, it stays unpublished; a blank on this site means "not yet proven", never "probably fine".
-The gate is selective by design: as of the last rebuild, 109 companies have been screened against public records to publish 22 verified profiles.
+The gate is selective by design: as of the last rebuild, 316 companies have been screened against public records to publish 250 verified profiles.

 Common questions about the method